TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          The requirements for this is that the table is configured with "languageField" and "transOrigPointerField" in the [ctrl] section of
-         $TCA.
-Also, exclusion of certain fields can be done with the "l10n\_mode" directive in the field-configuration of $TCA.
+         $GLOBALS['TCA'].
+Also, exclusion of certain fields can be done with the "l10n\_mode" directive in the field-configuration of $GLOBALS['TCA'].

          For backend administration this requires that you configure the "Web > Page" module to display content elements accordingly; That each